 A Plan for Increasing the Pro- now being enforced.
-The peasants crop rotation and intercropping. ence, which met in Peking from Dec.
+The peasants duction of Grains and Cotton in 1950 was adopted by the National Agricultural Production Conference, which met in Peking from Dec.
 8 to Dec.
 21, 1949.
 The following are excerpts from this plan: